Claire Dean

 Published: 2023-05-31

 Peru is a fantastic destination famed for the mystical Inca city of Machu Picchu, built deep in the mountains.
 This South American country is renowned for its Michelin-star restaurants, traditional living cultures, impressive archaeological sites, and rich history, drawing in five million tourists annually.
+Boasting some of the best hiking on the continent, access to the Amazon Rainforest, sandy beaches, & bustling cities; Peru has a little something for everyone.
+It’s no wonder that solo travel to Peru is one of South America’s most iconic experiences.
+Traveling to Peru on your own is also a lot more common than people think!!
 However, you may be wondering is Peru safe to travel alone?
 Read on for more information about why Peru is the ideal destination for your next vacation and if Peru is safe to travel alone.

 The Sacred Valley of The Incas is generally safe for tourists.
 The local communities are friendly and welcoming, and the region is well-trodden by travelers from around the world.
 Choose a reputable Peru Travel Agency to explore Peru as a solo traveler to take the worry out of traveling alone.